surma/surma.dev/content/things/portrait-mode.md

 <figure>
   <img src="camera-lens.jpg" style="max-width: 700px">
-  <figcaption>Camera lenses consist of multiple lenses.
+  <figcaption>Modern camera lenses consist of multiple lenses.
 It’s complicated</figcaption>
 </figure>

 To keep this article somewhat manageable, I will focus on simple lenses.
 Not only that, but I will assume that we are working with “perfect” lenses throughout this article.
 They don’t have any imperfection, any chromatic aberration (i.e. they don’t bend different wave lengths differently) and they are “thin” lenses (i.e. they can be modeled with simplified formulas).
 I will also only look at spherical, bi-convex lenses.
 That means the lenses are convex (a belly-like shape) on both sides and their curvature is that of a sphere.
 Contemporary camera lenses combine all kinds of lenses (concave, convex-concave, aspheric, etc).